Reading Point Clouds

 Reading an XYZ File as a Point Cloud with FME

-FME includes a flexible Point Cloud XYZ reader for reading text data, which includes at a minimum x, y, z columns, and possibly other components such as intensity, classification, etc. This reader makes it possible to read many types of data into a point cloud, even if this was not the initial purpose of the data.
+FME includes a flexible Point Cloud XYZ reader for reading text data, which includes, at a minimum x, y, z columns, and possibly other components such as intensity, classification, etc. This reader makes it possible to read many types of data into a point cloud, even if this was not the initial purpose of the data.
 When adding a reader for XYZ files, it is necessary to define the delimiter and component fields as shown in the steps below.
-The FME Workspace Template linked to this article includes a reader and sample data in this Point Cloud XYZ format.
+The example dataset can be downloaded from the Files section.

-Next to the Dataset field click on the ellipsis and browse to the zip file containing .xyz files.
-Then set the Coord.
-System to UTM83-10.
+Next to the Dataset field, click on the ellipsis and browse to the downloaded zip file containing .xyz files.

 4. Set Parameters

-One last step before we can finish adding the reader, we need to double-check and possibly modify the parameters.
-Click on the parameters button.
-In the Point Cloud XYZ Parameters dialog, you can set the Separator Character (A), modify which lines should be skipped when reading the file (B), or change the data type (C).
-Our dataset is clean, and the Auto method works for the Separator Character, so click OK twice to add the reader.
+One last step before we can finish adding the reader, we need to double-check and, possibly, modify the parameters.
+In the Point Cloud XYZ Parameters dialog (accessed by clicking the Parameters button), we can set the Separator Character, Lines to Skip, and the Data Type.
+The example dataset is clean, and the auto method works for the Separator Character, so click OK twice to add the reader.

 5. View or Continue Workspace